SAP/opentelemetry-exporter-for-sap-cloud-logging-for-nodejs/README.md

 npm i opentelemetry-exporter-for-sap-cloud-logging
 ```

-Checkout our sample app for details on how to add the provided exporters for logs, metrics and traces to your OpenTelemetry instrumented application.
+Check out our [sample app](sample) for details on how to add the provided exporters for logs, metrics and traces to your OpenTelemetry instrumented application.
 More details and documentation pages are coming soon.

 ## Support, Feedback, Contributing